Wellness Counseling Associates

 Wellness Counseling Associates - Lancaster, PA

-Wellness Counseling Associates is a substance and mental health treatment center located at 1300 Millersville Pike in the 17603 zip code in Lancaster, PA.
+Wellness Counseling Associates is an addiction and mental health treatment facility located at 1300 Millersville Pike in the 17603 zip code in Lancaster, PA.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Wellness Counseling Associates include counseling for substance abuse, anger management and relapse prevention treatment.
-Wellness Counseling Associates provides outpatient rehab, regular outpatient treatment and IOT.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance use.
+Some of the treatment approaches used by Wellness Counseling Associates include 12-step rehab, trauma counseling and brief intervention services.
+Wellness Counseling Associates provides regular outpatient treatment, outpatient services and intensive outpatient treatment program.
+It also provides residential substance use treatment and inpatient dual diagnosis treatment.

 Address: 1300 Millersville Pike, Lancaster, PA 17603